walles/headsetharry/README.md

 5. ```git push --tags```

 # TODO Before Releasing on Android Market
-* Verify that we work OK even for locales that we don't have any translations for (whatever "OK" means in this case).
 * Make an icon / all the other graphics needed by Market

 # TODO Misc